billra/billra.com/docs/colorcube/readme.md

 - **Hue (The Angle):** The angular direction, or rotation, around the center point (ranging from 0° to 360°).
-Imagine tracing a circle around the white vertex; the position along that circular path, whether pointing toward the red, green, or blue edge, determines the base hue.
+Imagine tracing a circle around the white vertex; the position along that circular path, whether pointing toward the red, green, or blue edge, determines the hue.
 - **Saturation (The Radius):** The distance from the center.
 Remaining at the center yields zero saturation (grayscale), while moving outward toward the edges yields maximum saturation (vivid color).